General Zod

 Dru-Zod, better known as General Zod, is a supervillain appearing in American comic books published by DC Comics, commonly as an adversary of the superhero Superman.
 The character, who first appeared in Adventure Comics #283 (April 1961), was created by Robert Bernstein and initially designed by George Papp.
 As a Kryptonian, he exhibits the same powers and abilities as Superman and is consequently viewed as one of his greatest enemies alongside Lex Luthor, Darkseid, and Brainiac.
 He is also well known for his catchphrase "Kneel before Zod!"

 Originally bald and clean-shaven, Zod's look in popular culture was defined by the character's depiction by Terence Stamp in the films Superman (1978) and Superman II (1980).
-Eventually, the character was reintroduced to the DC Multiverse with black hair and a goatee similar to Stamp's portrayal.
-Zod was also portrayed by Michael Shannon in the DC Extended Universe films Man of Steel (2013), Batman v Superman (2016), and The Flash (2023).
+Eventually, the character was reintroduced to the comics with black hair and a goatee similar to Stamp's portrayal.
+Zod was also portrayed by Michael Shannon in the DC Extended Universe films Man of Steel (2013), Batman v Superman: Dawn of Justice (2016), and The Flash (2023).

 Fictional character biography

 Silver Age

-Dru-Zod is a megalomaniacal Kryptonian and the leader of Krypton's military forces.
-When Krypton's space program was abolished after Jax-Ur's destruction of the inhabited moon Wegthor, Zod tried to take over Krypton using an army of robotic duplicates of himself, all bearing a resemblance to Bizarro.
+Dru-Zod is a megalomaniacal Kryptonian military commander.
+When Krypton's space program was abolished after Jax-Ur's destruction of the inhabited moon Wegthor, Zod staged an uprising against the planet's ruling council, using an army of robotic duplicates of himself resembling Bizarro.
 He is sentenced to exile in the Phantom Zone for 40 years for his crimes.
-In the present, Superman releases Zod after learning that he has already served his sentence, but is forced to return him to the Zone after he attempts to conquer Earth.
+In the present, Superman releases Zod from imprisonment, hoping to learn more about his homeworld.
+Zod, quickly realizing that he has powers under Earth's sun, attacks Clark and vows to conquer the planet.
+After a lengthy fight, Superman manages to trap him once again in the Phantom Zone.

 During the remaining years before Crisis on Infinite Earths, Zod and other Zone inmates such as Jax-Ur, Faora, and others, escape from the Phantom Zone and battle Superman and Supergirl numerous times, always being defeated in the end and returned to the Zone.